Wesss/coffeebag/CoffeeBag/test-data/InvariantFinder/README.md

     [package] is the full package name
-                    "" is interpreted as the empty package [className] is the simple class name of a class hypothetically using the class declared above
+                    "" is interpreted as the empty package [className] is the simple class name of a class hypothetically using the class declared above when <subclass> preceedes it, it is interpreted as a subclass of the class being tested
     [expectedResult] is either "PASS" or "FAIL", representing whether the class in the given package should be allowed usage